 Target Group: The TUM-IAS Rudolf Diesel Industry Fellowship is designed for outstanding researchers from industry who would like to expand their connection to a TUM research group.
+Proposals related to the field of sustainability are encouraged and very welcomed.
 It is not possible to apply for the Fellowship on one's own, but a nomination must be made by a TUM professor who acts as a host and close collaboration partner at TUM.
 The proposal is to be submitted jointly by the nominee and the planned TUM host.